 Kentucky Wesleyan College Rogers’ Fellows Scholarship

 The Rogers Foundation, an educational non-profit, was established by James E. Rogers, a Kentucky-born, long-time Las Vegas resident.
-It is open to college-bound residents of Clark County, Nevada who wish to attend Kentucky Wesleyan.
+The Rogers’ Fellows Scholarship is open to college-bound residents of Clark County, Nevada who wish to attend Kentucky Wesleyan.

 Named in Princeton’s 2016 “Best of the Southeast” colleges, Kentucky Wesleyan College is a small, private institution founded in 1858.
 With small faculty to student ratios (11:1), Kentucky Wesleyan offers courses of study in Business, Management, Marketing, and Related Support Services; Biological and Biomedical Sciences; Education; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; and Visual and Performing Arts, and others.